skypilot-org/skypilot/docs/source/reference/faq.rst

   roles/serviceusage.serviceUsageConsumer
   roles/storage.admin

-If you want to use TPUs, an additional role
+Optionally, to use TPUs, add the following role:

 .. code-block:: yaml

   roles/tpu.admin

-is required.
 You can grant those accesses via the `GCP IAM console <https://console.cloud.google.com/iam-admin/iam>`_.

 (Advanced) How to make SkyPilot use all global regions?